fazlulkabir94/Problem-solution-with-java/README.md

 # Problem-solution-with-java
-I want to store my all solution here which was solve in online judge
+I want to store my all solution here which was solved in online judge